 Our common shares trade under the symbol "JBGS."
-On February 14, 2023, there were 799 holders of record of our common shares.
+On February 14, 2025, there were 763 holders of record of our common shares.
 This number does not reflect individuals or other entities who hold their shares in "street name."

-Dividends declared for each of the three years in the period ended December 31, 2022 totaled \$0.90 per common share (regular quarterly dividends of \$0.225 per common share).
-While future dividends will be declared at the discretion of our Board of Trustees and will depend upon cash generated by our operating activities, our financial condition, capital requirements, annual distribution requirements under the REIT provisions of the Code and such other factors as our Board of Trustees deems relevant, management currently expects regular quarterly dividends in 2023 will be comparable in amount with those declared in 2022.
+Dividends declared for the year ended December 31, 2024, totaled \$0.875 per common share (five distributions of \$0.175 per common share).
+Dividends declared for the year ended December 31, 2023, totaled \$0.675 per common share (quarterly dividends of \$0.225 per common share for the first three quarters of 2023).
+Dividends declared for the year ended December 31, 2022, totaled \$0.90 per common share (quarterly dividends of \$0.225 per common share).
+Future dividends will be declared at the discretion of our Board of Trustees and will depend upon cash generated by our operating activities, our financial condition, capital requirements, annual distribution requirements under the REIT provisions of the Code and such other factors as our Board of Trustees deems relevant.
 To qualify for the beneficial tax treatment accorded to REITs under the Code, we are currently required to make distributions to holders of our shares in an amount equal to at least 90% of our REIT taxable income as defined in Section 857 of the Code.